- Explore + View

-For more information about any of our School and Educator Programs, contact Paige Willis at email@example.com or 352.294.7062.
+For more information about any of our School and Educator Programs, contact Paige Willis, Early Learning, Intern & Family Programs Coordinator at firstname.lastname@example.org or 352.294.7062.

 The Harn offers docent-led tours with a discussion and inquiry-based learning approach for students in all grade levels and subject areas.
 Choose from one of the School Tour Programs listed below or customize your visit to directly relate to themes and topics being explored in your classroom.
 A maximum of 60 students may be accommodated for each tour, and guided school groups may tour the museum Tuesday-Friday 10 am to 3 pm.
 A minimum of three weeks advance registration is required.
-Contact firstname.lastname@example.org for questions or request a tour appointment by submitting a tour request form.
+Questions?
+Contact firstname.lastname@example.org.

 Suggested grade level: K-12 • Program Length: 1 hour • Choose one of these special themes or simply request “highlights of the museum."

 Suggested grade level: 3 - 8 • Program Length: 1 - 1.5 hours